joric/arduino-bitcoin-miner/README.md

 According to [Mining Profitability Calculator](https://www.cryptocompare.com/mining/calculator/), mining $1 a day in 2018 needs 1.5 TH/s, 1 BTC a year needs 42 TH/s (numbers may vary).

 * At 150 hashes a second per Arduino, mining one dollar a day would need 10 billion Arduinos.
-* Pro Micro consumes 1W, mining $1 a day with a 10 billion Arduino rig will need 10 gigawatts of power (Great Scott!)
+* Pro Micro consumes 200 mA, or 5V * 0.2A = 1 Wh of energy, so a 10 billion Arduino rig consumes 10 GWh.
-* With an average price $0.2 per kWh, 10 gigawatt mining rig will cost you about $2M a day (minus one dollar you make)
+* With an average price of $0.2 per kWh, a 10 GWh rig will cost you $2M a day (minus one dollar you make).

-* If you prefer a single AVR chip, mining 1 Bitcoin on ATmega32U4 will theoretically take about 456 billion years
+As for a single Arduino, mining 1 Bitcoin in 2018 takes 2.5 * 10^16 / 150 / 365 ~= 456.6 billion years.

 ### 2024 revisit and corrections